zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

 In addition to checking hash values, you can also use GnuPG to verify the detached PGP signature directly against the data on the USB drive.
-(This assumes you’re already familiar with `how to verify detached PGP signatures on Qubes
+(This assumes you’re already familiar with :ref:`how to verify detached PGP signatures on Qubes ISOs <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>`.)
-ISOs <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__.)

 .. code:: shell_session